-A minimum of 4 points (out of 10) both in the theory and in the practical components is required for results to be considered towards the final mark.
-Below 4, the subject will be marked as failed.
+A minimum of 5 points (out of 10) both in the theory and of 4 in the practical components is required for results to be considered towards the final mark.
+In other case, the subject will be marked as failed.